rust-lang/rfcs/text/2195-really-tagged-unions.md

 Half of this proposal is already implemented, and the other half has an implementation submitted (~20 line patch).
 The existence of this proposal can also be completely ignored by anyone who doesn't care about it, as they can keep using the default Rust repr.
 This is simply making things that exist sort-of-by-accident do something useful, which is basically a pure win considering the implementation/maintenance burden is minimal.

 One minor issue with this proposal is that there's no way to request the `repr(Int)` layout with the `repr(C)` tag size.
 To be blunt, this doesn't seem very important.
 It's unclear if developers should even use bare `repr(C)` on tagged unions, as the default C enum size is actually quite large for a tag.
-This is also consistent with the Rust philosophy of trying to minimize unecessary platform-specific details.
+This is also consistent with the Rust philosophy of trying to minimize unnecessary platform-specific details.
 Also, a desperate Rust programmer could acquire the desired behaviour with platform-specific cfgs (Rust has to basically guess at the type of a `repr(C)` enum anyway).

-The remaining drawbacks amount to "what if this is the *wrong* interpretation", which shall be adressed in the alternatives.
+The remaining drawbacks amount to "what if this is the *wrong* interpretation", which shall be addressed in the alternatives.

 # Rationale and alternatives